Downgrade paths: How to keep your card but break up with your annual fee or find a better fit

 You can downgrade to the Amex Business Green Card.

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 That said, Amex family language may already lock you out of bonuses on these other options.

 There is no downgrade option that carries no annual fee.
 If you want to eliminate annual fees entirely, consider getting the Amex Everyday card or the Blue Business Plus card.
-Those cards have no annual fee and if you are the primary cardholder on either of them, your Membership Rewards points will stay intact and transferable even if you cancel your Gold card.
+Those cards have no annual fee, and if you are the primary cardholder on either of them, your Membership Rewards points will stay intact and transferable even if you cancel your Gold card.

 Amex Everyday Preferred card